-Fig. 9 Extrusion and deformation modeled for artificial 0.5 mm resolution concentration data.
-Original data is top left.
-Degree of deformation increases to the right; slice thickness increases toward the bottom.
+Fig. 9 Extrusion and deformation modeled for artificial 0.5-mm-resolution concentration data.
+Original data are at top left.
+Degree of deformation increases to the right; slice thickness increases toward the bottom

-Table Legends
+Table Headers

-Table 1 Sources of core photos that contained digitized layers used in this study.
+Table 1 Sources of core photos that contained digitized layers used in this study